19-year-old killed in officer-involved-shooting in Fall River

-FALL RIVER, MA (WHDH) - Police in Fall River are currently investigating what they have described as an officer-involved shooting late Sunday night.
+FALL RIVER, Mass.
+(WHDH) – Police in Fall River are investigating what they describe as an officer-involved shooting late Sunday night.

 A relative told 7News that Barreto was one of a number of people who were drag racing when police arrived.
 That relative said Barreto did not have a gun and had his hands up, with his car slowly rolling forward, when he was shot and killed.